-The history of the civilian Transport Corps stems from the Crimean War, after inadequate supply lines failed to deliver the much needed provisions from the port of Balaclava to Sevastapol.
-Much of what did get through only became possible through the efforts of businessmen who helped organise a civilian supply agency (the Commissariat), which was a non-military service that also came under the control of the Treasury.
-Together they appointed Commissariat-General Filder to oversee matters, as he was also attached to the British Expeditionary Force.
+The history of the civilian Transport Corps stems from the Crimean War, after inadequate supply lines failed to deliver the needed provisions from the port of Balaclava to Sevastopol.
+Much of what did get through only became possible through the efforts of businessmen who helped organise a civilian supply agency (the Commissariat), which was a non-military service that came under the control of the Treasury.
+Together, they appointed Commissariat-General Filder to oversee matters, as he was also attached to the British Expeditionary Force.

-True to British officialdom, after receiving the commercial proofs, this pistol underwent government inspection and acceptance, at which point the two Crown "T.C." marks were struck into the furniture, denoting their provenance.
+True to British officialdom, after this pistol received its commercial proofs, it underwent further government inspection and acceptance, at which point the double Crown "T.C."
+(Transport Corps / Transport Commisariat ?) marks were struck into the furniture, denoting their provenance.

 Offered in working order and with a strong action, this pistol is in solid condition with good walnut furniture where only the ironwork has overall surface pitting, resulting in its speckled appearance.